Planktothrix: Characteristics

 The various strains of Planktothrix can be characterized as planktic, benthic, or biphasic based on their lifestyles and at what depth in the water they are found.
 The various species can not only be differentiated by their preferred habitat type but also by their morphology and pigmentation.
-For example, the blue green pigmented species P. agardhii possess phycocyanins giving its color, while outbreaks of P. rubescens are known as the "Burgundy-blood phenomenon" in reference to its reddish pigmentation.
-Different strain prefer climates ranging from temperate to subtropic.
-Planktothrix grow by cell division in a single plane to form unbranched structures of average length around 4 μm, but unlike other Oscillatoriales, these trichomes are phototactic.
+For example, the blue green pigmented species P. agardhii possess phycocyanins giving its color.
+At the same time, outbreaks of P. rubescens are known as the "Burgundy-blood phenomenon" in reference to its reddish pigmentation.
+Different strains prefer climates ranging from temperate to subtropic.
+Planktothrix grows by cell division in a single plane to form unbranched structures of average length around 4 μm, but unlike other Oscillatoriales, these trichomes are phototactic.
 Typically, Planktothrix filaments do not have specialized cells such as akinetes or heterocysts, and do not produce mucilaginous envelopes, except for some rare species but only under stress conditions.
-Several species possess constant ratio of their two main photosynthetic pigments, i.e., phycocyanins and phycoerythrins.
+Several species possess a constant ratio of their two main photosynthetic pigments, i.e., phycocyanins and phycoerythrins.
 The production of cyanotoxins is facultative, and strains that do not produce microcystins are commonly found in nature.
 Apart from microcystins, they can produce several other cyclic peptides including oscillapeptin J. Planktothrix organisms house gas vesicles called protoplasts which play an important role in their buoyancy as the gas within the vesicle is nearly only one tenth the density of water making the organism less dense overall.